maxiu1/vol_oled/README.md

 Change buffer_time if you need to synchronise the spectrum display and the audio on your system.
 Restart mpd after any changes.

-If the vol_oled clock does not display the local time then you may need to set the system time zone.
+If the mpd_oled clock does not display the local time then you may need to set the system time zone.
 The following command will run a console based application where you can specify your location
 ```